 I picked my kids up from school, drove them home and gave them a snack.
 Then I immediately climbed into bed.
 I was so tired, it was the only thing I could do at that time.
 I couldn’t actually nap as I was too concerned with making sure they were okay but it felt good to lay there and have some moments off of my feet with my eyes closed.
-While I lay there, my son entertained himself by driving one of his monster trucks along my legs.
+While I laid there, my son entertained himself by driving one of his monster trucks along my legs.
 This is parenting when you’re tired.

-Whether you work two jobs, lack sleep, pregnant, or just plain exhausted it’s a reality for me and my many mom friends.
+Whether you work two jobs, lack sleep, pregnant, or just plain exhausted it’s a reality for me and many mom friends.
 When we’re tired we can’t take time off to rest, we still have to parent.
 Lately, I’ve been a special kind of tired.
-I will share more on that later but I’ve fallen asleep midsentence or putting my son down to sleep after his bedtime story.
+I will share more on that later but I’ve fallen asleep mid-sentence or putting my son down to sleep after his bedtime story.
 I feel like never recovered from the horror of daylight savings time.
 It’s after 4 pm that I usually crash, the time that I’m usually dancing away making dinner and doing homework.
 Instead, I want to sleep at that time and whenever my husband is off that’s exactly what I do while he makes dinner, I take glorious naps.
 Anyway, this is how I survive when I have to parent and I’m tired:

 1. Drink a Green Smoothie

 Here’s my truth, when I am really tired coffee makes more very anxious and jittery.
 I hate that feeling so I skip coffee for green smoothies.
 I like to add fresh ginger to get my energy going which really seems to help.
 I know it worked well because my body actually started craving these smoothies.

 When I am tired, I focus on quality over quantity.
 I can get work done but not the best work when I am drowsing off so I prefer to do less in those moments.
 I focus on things that are a priority and on the kids.